Exopy/i3py/docs/source/dev_guide/drivers/features.rst

 - The |Register| is a specialized feature which can be used to get and set the value of a binary register such as the ones commonly used by VISA based instrument.
+It will create a dedicated subclass of IntFlag and will handle the conversion.
 It takes two special arguments:

     + names: a list of names describing each bit in order (from least significant to most significant) or a dictionary mapping each name to the bit it describe.
+Those names should be valid python attribute names and ideally be all upper case.

     + length: the length of the register (8 by default but some instrument use 16 bits register).